naveengogu/Stack-Notice/README.md

 In the case of the statement "We update this page every day, review the page to get latest release version of tool"

-*last update of this page is Wednesday 21 June 2023 11:22:27 AM UTC
+*last update of this page is Monday 26 June 2023 04:40:02 AM UTC

 <center>